Kilgraston is delighted to be hosting its next Open Day on 2nd October 2021.

 We are hosting both an in person event and a virtual event.

 You can register via email@example.com or by completing the form on the link below

 We pride ourselves on the quality of our pastoral care.
 It is at the heart of School life.

-We ensure boarders and day girls alike can truly thrive in a caring and welcoming community.
-We foster an environment of interaction and team spirit for all girls.
+We ensure boarders and day pupils alike can truly thrive in a caring and welcoming community.
+We foster an environment of interaction and team spirit for all pupils.
 Our aim is straightforward and our focus clear.
-Each girl will thrive and grow to her full potential with a resilience that will support her as she makes her way in the world.
-At Kilgraston, we expect all those working with our girls to help them to become equipped with the confidence and skills to be effective learners and effective members of the community.
+Each child will thrive and grow to their full potential with a resilience that will support them as they make their way in the world.
+At Kilgraston, we expect all those working with our pupils to help them to become equipped with the confidence and skills to be effective learners and effective members of the community.
 Pupil development and pastoral care is monitored in a variety of ways.
 Each pupil has a form tutor.
 Up to Upper Third the form tutors are supported by a Head of Junior Years.
 From Lower Fourth to Upper Sixth each year group has a Year Head to oversee the care of each tutor group.
 For boarders there is the added support of a residential mistress and team of assistants in each boarding area.

-Parents are often concerned about how their shy or quiet daughter will fit into our bustling school community.
+Parents are often concerned about how their shy or quiet child will fit into our bustling school community.
 Be assured, our ‘big sister’ BFGs offer that welcoming hand.